mgorav/CqrsWithCDC/README.md

 6. Real time streaming
 7. Spring Cloud Stream

-**The complete reference architecture implementation is dockerized.
-Hence it takes just few minutes to run this application locally or any cloud provider of your choice.**

 ## CQRS Bank Application - Using CQRS + Event Sourcing with Events relay using CDC
 A bank application which demonstrates CQRS design pattern.
 This application performs following operations: